open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/modules/btree_gin.html.md

 ## <a id="topic_issues"></a>Greenplum Database Limitations

-The Tanzu Greenplum Query Optimizer \(GPORCA\) does not support queries that access an index with `op_class`, such queries will fall back to the Postgres Planner
+The VMware Greenplum Query Optimizer \(GPORCA\) does not support queries that access an index with `op_class`, such queries will fall back to the Postgres Planner

 ## <a id="topic_info"></a>Module Documentation